Passports for children

-An application for a passport for a child, is made on form APS 1 (pdf), if living in the State, or form APS 2 (pdf), if living in Northern Ireland or abroad and the child's full birth certificate, showing the names of his/her parents, must be submitted with it.
+An application for a passport for a child is made on form APS 1 if living in the State, or form APS 2 if living in Northern Ireland or abroad.
+The child's full birth certificate, showing the names of his/her parents, must be submitted with the form.
 The application form includes a section for parental consent which must be signed.
-What additional documentation needs to accompany the application depends on a number of factors including when and where the child was born.
+What additional documentation needs to accompany the application depends on a number of factors, including when and where the child was born.

 If you are or were married to the other parent of your child, and the other parent is still alive, or if you are a joint guardian of the child, both parents/guardians must sign the parental consent section (Section 7) of the passport application form.
 If you are not in touch with your child's other parent/guardian, or if that parent/guardian refuses to give consent, you can apply to the District Court for a court order, which will allow the Passport Office to issue the passport without that consent.

-The situation is different if you are the sole guardian of a child.
+Sole guardian: The situation is different if you are the sole guardian of a child.
 This can happen if you are a single mother and the father has not arranged to become a joint guardian.
 It also happens if the other parent/guardian is deceased.
 If the father's name is on the child's birth certificate and he is willing to sign, both of you can sign the parental consent section.
 Alternatively, instead of the father signing the parental consent section, you will have to provide an affidavit (AFF 1) stating that you are the sole guardian.
+This should be completed in the presence of a solicitor or Commissioner for Oaths.
 If the other parent/guardian is deceased, you will also have to provide a death certificate.
 If a death certificate is not yet available as the coroner has to hold an inquest into the death, you should provide an Interim Certificate of the Fact of Death which is issued by the coroner.

-The application for a passport must be accompanied by the child's full birth certificate (and the child's old passport, if issued).
+A first-time application for a passport must be accompanied by the child's full birth certificate.
+See above for information on renewing a passport.

 Where your child was born on or after 1 January 2005 on the island of Ireland, your child's entitlement to a passport is determined by your or the other parent's citizenship, or by your or the other parent's residence history prior to the birth.
 Therefore, in addition to the child's full birth certificate, other documentation must be supplied with the application as evidence of this citizenship or residency.